Recommended High School Courses:

 - You will receive an email from Evolve with a username.

-NOTE: Program Informational Seminars for consideration for admission Fall 2018 are complete.
+NOTE: Program Informational Seminars for consideration for admission Fall 2019 are complete.
+Program information seminar dates for consideration for admission Fall 2020 will be released in July 2019..

 Attend any required orientation meeting.